Duo67/Duo67.github.io/index.md

 <span style="color: red;">Openings: I am looking for motivated students (including PhDs and masters) working in data mining and machine learning.
 If you are interested in joining my group, please send me your CV.</span>

-<span style="color: red;">News: Won the Runner Up for the Best Student Paper Award of the Research Track Best Paper Awards at KDD 2025! </span>
+<span style="color: red;">News: Won the Best Student Paper Runner Up of the Research Track Best Paper Awards at KDD 2025! </span>

 ![](qrcode_for_gh_0d3e241c6f10_258.jpg)